surniaulula/wpsso/readme.txt

 = 17.14.0-dev.1 =

-(024/02/17) Added support for the Schema LearningResource type.
+(024/02/17) Added support for the https://schema.org/LearningResource type.

 = 17.13.0 =